 Someone placed on probation will be required to meet regularly with a probation officer.
 The judge will typically put other conditions on probation, such as attending drug or alcohol abuse classes and prohibition from carrying any form of weapon.

 Violating the terms of one's probation can have serious consequences, including additional conditions on probation or being sent back to jail to complete the remainder of a sentence.

 If a probation officer or the Department of Corrections believes a probation violation has occurred, they can notify the court.
 A judge will then issue an arrest warrant.
 When the alleged violator is brought before the court, the judge can find them in contempt of court, impose additional conditions on probation or revoke the probation entirely.

 If the entire sentence was deferred, the judge can impose any sentence that could have been imposed for the original criminal charges.

 Contesting a Violation Charge

 Anyone accused of a probation violation in Iowa should act promptly to address the situation.
 If the person believes the allegation is unfounded, the individual can contest it at the hearing before the judge.

 If the alleged violation consisted of a failure to perform an obligation such as attending a class or paying a fine or restitution, the person may be able to avoid serious consequences by taking care of the obligation right away.

 An experienced criminal defense attorney from our firm can provide advice and assistance to anyone facing allegations of a probation violation.
-Contact Keegan, Tindal, & Mason today for the defense you need!
+Contact Keegan, Tindal, & Jaeger today for the defense you need!

 Source: Iowa Code, § 908.11, accessed June 19, 2016